arleigh418/LSTM-for-Sentence-Classification-in-PyTorch-Based-on-Pixnet/README.md

 1.You need to download data from https://github.com/pixnet/2017-pixnet-hackathon-TaskOrientedBot/blob/master/opendata.md

-2.This method base on : https://github.com/yuchenlin/lstm_sentence_classifier
+2.This method based on : https://github.com/yuchenlin/lstm_sentence_classifier

 3.This model use :
 constellation.json （星座運勢）